KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 we can access each of them is by selecting the right LAYER first, where each layer holds 8 out of those 32+ channels.

 For example:

-The "Speaker" layer holds 8 channels.
-The first channel on the Speaker layer is the preacher's headset.
+ * The "Speaker" layer holds 8 channels.
+The first channel there is the preacher's headset.
-But the "Vocal" layer also holds 8 other channels, where the first channel strip is [Microphone 1](../for_worship_team/assets/stage.jpg).
+ * But the "Vocal" layer also holds 8 other channels, where the first channel strip is [Microphone 1](../for_worship_team/assets/stage.jpg).

 So in both cases you would manipulate the "first channel strip", but depending on the layer it might be the Headset, Mic 1, Instrument 1, Kick drum, etc.

 This is why it is very important to always make sure, you are on the right LAYER and that you selected the right CHANNEL.

+See a visual explanation on this at: [https://youtu.be/Z1rGS40XmTA?t=1428](https://youtu.be/Z1rGS40XmTA?feature=shared&t=1480).

 # Signal flow